30 Jun 2015

-Chinese medicine practitioners who have not yet applied for registration will be affected, including acupuncturists, Chinese herbal medicine dispensers and Chinese herbal dispensers.
+All Chinese medicine practitioners applying for registration from 1 July 2015 are affected, including acupuncturists, Chinese herbal medicine practitioners and Chinese herbal dispensers.

 The intent of the grandparenting provisions was to ensure that practitioners who were legitimately practising before 1 July 2012 (particularly in those jurisdictions that did not require registration) were not unjustly disadvantaged by the move to the National Scheme.